bdash9/DRUM_2025_VSAMPLER/README.md

-I have made some small changes to the fl;oowing project found at:
+I have made some small changes to the folowing project found at:

 https://github.com/zircothc/DRUM_2025_VSAMPLER